 The crown lengthening technique allows us to help the restorative dentist easily place the edge of the restoration in a proper relationship to the gum and bone, ensuring a proper fit to the tooth and appropriate oral hygiene access.
 It should also provide enough tooth structure so the new restoration will not come loose in the future.
 Again, this procedure will allow you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

 Crown lengthening is performed after numbing the area and involves gently separating and reflecting the gum around the neck of the tooth to gain access to the restorative margin.
-Dr. Culberson will measure the distance needed for proper restoration and in some cases, removal of a small amount of bone supporting the tooth will be necessary as well.
+Dr. Culberson or Dr. Sobhani will measure the distance needed for proper restoration and in some cases, removal of a small amount of bone supporting the tooth will be necessary as well.